How to Unblock a Shower Drain Without Chemicals

 Key Takeaways

-- Chemical drain cleaners may harm pipes and even the environment.
+- Chemical drain cleaners could harm pipes and the surrounding environment.

-Method 1: Making a cake with baking Soda and Vinegar
+Method 1: Baking Soda and Vinegar

 - Baking soda